Infinitelabbisolutions/Autodoc_TaskWork/readme.md

 - Detecting possible technical issues with the checkout process
 - Revealing segments of users who may need special attention or incentives
 - Differentiating between normal shopping behavior and problematic patterns

+It's important to note that the definition of anomalous behavior highly depends on parameters that can be considered unusual by the product team.
+The thresholds used in this analysis (5+ view sessions without add-to-cart, any cart abandonment, 10+ sessions without purchase) are initial suggestions and should be refined based on:
+- Industry benchmarks
+- Historical data patterns
+- Product team's business knowledge
+- Specific business goals and KPIs

+These parameters should be regularly reviewed and adjusted as the product evolves and as more data becomes available about typical user behavior patterns.

 ## 🚀 How to Run